yujinrobot-release/yujin_release/catkin/readme.txt

 You might need to edit the makefile and redefine the array for a single stack.
 That can be easer debugging than trying to bloom all stacks at once.

+Finally, once all your stacks are good to go, edit the version number in https://github.com/ros/rosdistro/blob/master/releases/groovy.yaml to match the latest version number in your source/release repos.